-We now have infrastructure for future research.
+We now have built infrastructure at the Media Consortium for future research.
 To quote Prof. King: “We have learned about the incentives and capabilities and willingness of the different outlets.
-We know what we can ask of them, know to get good evaluations without getting in the way of their normal business operations, and when necessary how to motivate them.
+We know what we can ask of them, know how to get good evaluations without getting in the way of their normal business operations, and when necessary, how to motivate them.
 These are among the hardest parts of any experiment, and we now have all this infrastructure in place.”
-The Media Consortium network is a perfect petri dish for further experiments on impact.
+The Media Consortium network today is a perfect petri dish for further experiments on impact.

 2. A More Highly Developed Culture of Collaboration

-At the beginning of the project, outlets about funding first, then through on the protocol contractual obligations based on that funding.
-By the end of the experiment, outlets were proposing potential collaborations and partners, with funding (though still important).
+At the beginning of the project, outlets asked about funding first, then followed through on the protocol to fulfill contractual obligations based on that funding.
+By the end of the experiment, outlets were proposing potential collaborations and partners, with funding considerations secondary (though still important).

-A number of mid-size outlets, in particular, found that the collaborations brought them content and audience they would not otherwise had access to on a wider range of topics.
-Lark Corbeil, from , told us that “repackaging print content through audio news packages helped us reach a wider audience.”
-Likewise, found that partnering with radio helped them reach NPR stations, adding radio to their TV market.
+A number of mid-size outlets, in particular, found that the collaborations brought them content and audience they would not otherwise have had access to on a wider range of topics.
+Lark Corbeil, from Public News Service, told us that “repackaging print content through audio news packages helped us reach a wider audience.”
+Likewise, Specialty Studios found that partnering with Making Contact radio helped them reach NPR stations, adding radio to their TV market.

 The collaborations also helped outlets learn from each other.
-For example, Yes! magazine’s James Trimarco told us that the project “put us in closer touch with [digital-only outlet] Truthout at a moment when we were still print-dominated, which expanded our ability to think strategically in web terms.”
-Perhaps surprisingly, outlets in the same space found they engaged their own users when the worked togetherof the most successful partnerships were between , and the , all of which focus on gender and sexuality and reach a primarily female audience.
+For example, Yes!
+Magazine’s James Trimarco told us that the project “put us in closer touch with [digital-only outlet] Truthout at a moment when we were still focused primarily on print.
+The collaboration expanded our ability to think strategically in web terms..”
+Perhaps surprisingly, outlets in the same space also found they engaged their own users better when they worked together.
+Some of the most successful partnerships were between Bitch magazine, feministing.com and the Ms. blog, all of which focus on gender and sexuality and reach a primarily female audience.

-Conclusion
+Conclusion: Rigorous Measurement is Possible with Funding

-Creating a rigorous study on impact tools is easy or inexpensive.
+Creating a rigorous study on impact tools is neither easy nor inexpensive.
 We could not have even thought of engaging in this work without the support of Voqal, which provided research funding to the Harvard researchers and assisted the Media Consortium in locating funding for our program coordinator and grants to our outlets.

-The slow, steady pace of research is also difficult to maintain in the journalism sector, where individuals and organizations are used to quick decisions and fast outcomes.
-Even when we get the final data from the researchers, our fiveyear project was only the first step. we prove sentiment analysis works, and if we find that medium-size outlets have a measurable impact, we will still be a from developing an impact tool.
-That will take more researchand more .
+The slow, steady pace of research is also difficult to maintain in the journalism sector, where individuals and organizations are used to quick decisions and fast outcomes, and the digital news landscape is constantly changing.
+Even when we get the final data from the researchers, our five-year project was only the first step.
+If we prove sentiment analysis works, and if we find that medium-size outlets have a measurable impact, we will still be a long way from developing an impact measurement tool.
+That will take more research — and more money.